DaDaCheng/phase_association/README.md

     pick_df_out, catalog_df=association(pick_df,station_df,config)
     ```

-* Fixed wave speed needs less training epochs while unknown wave required more, e.g. 10000.
-Increase number of epochs can also help find more events, slightly.
+* Fixed wave speed needs less training epochs while unknown wave requires more, e.g. 10000.
+Increasing number of epochs can also help find more events, slightly.

 * For unknown speed model, use
     ```
     pick_df_out, catalog_df=association(pick_df,station_df,config,model_traveltime=model_traveltime)
     ```
-    where `model_traveltime` is a model with input as the source location and output as the traveltime from source to each stations.
+    where `model_traveltime` is a model with input as the source location and output as the traveltime from source to each station.
 Details can be seen in the [example](https://colab.research.google.com/drive/1lAciDACeV24vHQFVjWraQE8KOb81ATEd?usp=sharing).